CodingIdeas.ai

 This is the step most vibe coders skip — and why their sessions drift after 30 minutes.
 Karpathy calls it context engineering: filling the AI's context window with exactly the right information at every step.
 A context file does that automatically.
 Start a fresh IDE session for each phase — long threads cause model drift.

-"Based on everything we've discussed, generate a CLAUDE.md file that captures: - Tech stack and versions (exact) - Folder structure and file naming conventions - Coding rules: what to always do, what to never do - MVP scope boundaries — features explicitly out of scope for V1 - The phased build plan as a checklist I will paste this at the top of every new IDE session.
-Keep it under 150 lines — dense, not verbose."
+"Based on everything we've discussed, generate an AGENTS.md file (rename to CLAUDE.md for Claude Code, or .cursorrules for Cursor) that captures: - Tech stack and exact versions - Folder structure and file naming conventions - Coding rules: what to always do, what to never do — with a one-line WHY for each rule - MVP scope boundaries — features explicitly out of V1 - The phased build plan as a checklist Keep it under 150 lines — dense, not verbose.
+I will paste this at the top of every new IDE session."

-⚠️ Start a fresh chat in Cursor / Windsurf / Claude Code for each phase (SETUP, CORE FEATURES, STRETCH).
-Paste the context file at the top every time.
-Fresh sessions + context file = consistent output across the whole build.
+⚠️ Start a fresh chat for each phase (SETUP → CORE FEATURES → STRETCH GOALS).
+Paste the context file every time.
+Long threads cause model drift — fresh sessions + context file = consistent output.

 3